Results overview

 Project results include:

-• design tools, to provide an interactive map of the different European geo-clusters in order to shape a common basis for the development of technology solutions-set for different climates and cultural factors
+• Design Tools, to provide an interactive map of the different European geo-clusters in order to shape a common basis for the development of technology solutions-set for different climates and cultural factors.

-• methodologies, to help designers to maximize the solutions co-benefits according to the specific context
+• Methodologies, to help designers to maximize the solutions co-benefits according to the specific context.

-• policy recommendations, to accelerate the transition from nZEBs to Plus Energy Buildings by providing evidence-based recommendations that address cultural factors and legal barriers
+• Policy Recommendations, to accelerate the transition from nZEBs to Plus Energy Buildings by providing evidence-based recommendations that address cultural factors and legal barriers.

-Design tools
+Design Tools

 The framework for energy simulation aided design provided a library of custom and ready-made scripting for simulation input and output reports, including post-processing, leading to easy-to-understand and informative data visualization for the design of Plus Energy Buildings.
 The Data visualization: